Cource/wi-ck/README.md

 ## Changelog:
 <pre>
-v(0.0.1): - Added a default dumping path to /tmp/crack so now you just have to
+v(0.0.2): - Now checks if aircrack-ng and xterm are installed
-            type 'wi-ck' and it does everything by itself
+	  - displays the version of the script when -v is passed v(0.0.1): - Added a default dumping path to /tmp/crack so now you just have to type 'wi-ck' and it does everything by itself
           - Now uses xterm to display the ongoing dump